 If you are on the Asian side of Istanbul, Gunes Kokorec in Uskudar or Meshur Kokorecci Adem Usta in Kadikoy are the best options.
 Moreover, Gala Kokorec that boasts 14 branches is another place where you can eat some great kokorec.

-Gala Kokorec, whose photo you can see above, is located in Sirkeci neighborhood.
+Gala Kokorec is located in Sirkeci (opposite the iconic Post Office Building).
 Gala Kokorec, which is within walking distance from Sultanahmet, is the right address to taste the best street food in Sultanahmet.

 4. Pilav